Admitted International Students - What's Next?

 • STEP 1: Pay the Deposit (Undergraduate) OR Confirm Your Enrollment (Graduate)

-Pay your non-refundable $300 Advanced Registration Deposit (ARD) as soon as possible to confirm your enrollment.
-You can pay the ARD online using the following options:
+Pay your non-refundable $300 Advanced Registration Deposit (ARD) to confirm your enrollment and start the immigration steps.
+After you view your decision letter, you can pay the ARD online through your applicant status portal.

-Questions about paying the ARD should be directed to the Office of Student Accounts at +1 610-683-4133 or studentaccounts@kutztown.edu.
+Questions about paying the ARD should be directed to the Office of Student Accounts at studentaccounts@kutztown.edu or +1 610-683-4133.

 • STEP 2: Complete the Steps Required for Immigration

-Detailed instructions and information are posted on our Immigration Requirements webpage.
+Detailed instructions for each immigration step with additional information is provided on the Immigration Requirements webpage.
 If you have additional questions, email international@kutztown.edu

 • STEP 3: Login to your Student Portal and Check your KU Email

-If you have any difficulty signing into your email account, contact Information Technology at +1 610-683-1511 or helpcenter@kutztown.edu.
+If you have any difficulty signing into your email account, contact Information Technology at helpcenter@kutztown.edu or +1 610-683-1511.

 On-campus housing contracts are for one academic year (Fall and Spring terms).
 Only Exchange students are permitted to have single semester housing contract.
 Students admitted for a Spring term will have a single semester housing contract.